 - 1/4 teaspoon fine sea salt

-- Freshly ground black pepper, to taste
+- Freshly ground black pepper to taste

-- 1 lime, cut into wedges (optional)
+- 1 lime cut into wedges (optional)

-- 2. Cut the cauliflower into quarters.
+- Cut the cauliflower into quarters.
 Then cut away the thickest part of the core.
-You can now pull the florets apart with your fingers or cut them with the tip of a paring knife.
+Pull the florets apart with your fingers or cut them away from the rest of the head with the tip of a paring knife.
 You want the florets to be 1 1/2 inches or so in size.
-You should have about 4 generous cups florets.)
-Place the cauliflower in a large bowl.
+You should have about 4 generous cups florets.

-- 3. In a small bowl, whisk together the oil, chili powder, paprika, salt, and a good grinding black pepper.
-Pour over the cauliflower florets and toss to thoroughly coat.
+- Dump the cauliflower in a large bowl.
+In a small bowl, whisk together the oil, chili powder, paprika, salt, and a good grinding of black pepper.
+Pour the oil mixture over the cauliflower florets and toss to thoroughly coat.

-- 4. Spread the cauliflower in a single layer on a rimmed baking sheet lined with parchment and roast for 20 to 30 minutes, stirring after 10 to 15 minutes.
+- Spread the cauliflower in a single layer on the parchment, making certain to leave some space between the florets, and roast, stirring once, for 20 to 30 minutes.
 You want the cauliflower to be deep golden and beginning to crisp at the edges.

-Recipe Testers Reviews
+Recipe Testers’ Reviews

-The recipe is easy to follow, and the timing was spot-on.
+The recipe is easy to follow and the timing was spot-on.
 I roasted my cauliflower at 400°F in my convection oven.
 As suggested, the cauliflower got a turn after 15 minutes, then another turn after another 10 minutes, when it was very tender, but not quite golden brown.
 After a total cooking time of 29 minutes, a beautiful golden brown hue blanketed the cauliflower.

 It took about 15 minutes to prepare the dish.
 I used the convection setting on the oven at 425°F. The total roasting time was 25 minutes.
 I rotated the pan and stirred at the 15-minute mark.
-It’s a fine line between "crisp edges" and burning the cauliflower.
+It’s a fine line between crisp edges and burning the cauliflower.
 I would recommend to start checking during the last 10 minutes of bake time.
-I had some "extremely crisp" cauliflower, but it still tasted good.
+I had some extremely crisp cauliflower, but it still tasted good.